Published by Christina Riley. Last Updated on February 27, 2024.

 Take a boat over to Bear Island at Hammocks Beach State Park or rent a kayak and paddle around Queen’s Creek.

-It’s definitely worth a trip into Beulaville (Duplin County) for a meal at Mike’s Farm, on the other side of Jacksonville from Swansboro.
+It’s definitely worth a trip into Beulaville (shared but Onslow and Duplin counties) for a meal at Mike’s Farm, on the other side of Jacksonville from Swansboro.
 Not only is the farm a seasonal destination for their annual events, but the food is certainly worth writing home about!